 Any concrete pour issues, including not having the proper approvals in place, would have thrown off the construction timeline.
 Burnham navigated the process to avoid delays, and the concrete pour was a success.
 In fact, on February 16, 2014, Guinness World Records announced that 82 million pounds of concrete was poured at the site, breaking the previous record for the largest continuous concrete pour set in 1999 during the construction of The Venetian hotel in Las Vegas.

-Burnham is also available to respond to any community issues regarding the project.
-Residents have the ability to share their concerns or complaints 24/7 by phone or email, and Burnham provides relevant information to alleviate these concerns.
+Burnham was also available to respond to any community issues regarding the project.
+Residents have the ability to share their concerns or complaints 24/7 by phone or email, and Burnham provided relevant information to alleviate these concerns.
 Burnham assured the approval of the necessary nighttime work by continuously communicating with LAPD and the community.

-We at Burnham are proud to be a part of the historic Wilshire Grand project, which is scheduled to open in March 2017.
+We at Burnham are proud to be a part of the historic Wilshire Grand project!